PerJoeAdAstra/Robotics_Systems/README.md

 - [ ] Create alternate baseline (constantly rotating)
 - [x] Calibrate Sensors
 - [x] Do baseline experiment, Create some way of calculating accuracy.
 (Some way of storying theta and measurement) use python script to calculate?
 Could do more readings, changing speed. (bonus? changing shape). (bonus+: using the map as a tally for a false/true positives/negatives graph kinda metric)).
-- [ ] Add improvement to system.
+- [x] Add improvement to system.
 Integrating multiple sensors (diffrerent distances?), adding a confidence metric using the map as a tally/ some probability?
+- [ ] Figure out why estimation is slanted
 - [ ] Update TODO list.
 - [ ] Delete TODO list.